2025 Legislative Session

 Original Post Date: January 16th, 2025

-The 2025 Utah Legislative Session will start on January 21st and end on March 7th.
+The 2025 Utah Legislative Session started on January 21st and ended on March 7th.

 If passed, a Bill will become law and effective on May 7th, 2025, unless otherwise stated in the Bill.